 Management is multidisciplinary and includes geneticists, cardiologists, orthopedic surgeons and pediatric orthopedics as well as social support networks.
 Patients with advanced heart block may require a permanent pacemaker.
 An echocardiogram is recommended every one to five years if cardiac defects are present.
 Electrocardiograms (EKGs) are recommended annually for adults.

 Prognosis is variable.
-Prediction of function in everyday life is limited by the type and severity of upper-limb anomalies.
+Functional impact in everyday life is based on the type and severity of upper-limb anomalies.
 Life expectancy depends on the severity of cardiac anomalies.

 Last update: July 2013